-Non-continuous point sources include all NPDES-permitted stormwater discharges, including current and future MS4s, construction and industrial stormwater discharges covered under permits numbered SCS & SCR and regulated under SC Water Pollution Control Permits Regulation 122.26(b)(14) & (15).(SCDHEC 2003) Illicit discharges, including SSOs, are not covered under any NPDES permit and are subject to enforcement mechanisms.
+Non-continuous point sources include all NPDES-permitted stormwater discharges, including current and future MS4s, construction and industrial stormwater discharges covered under permits numbered SCS & SCR and regulated under South Carolina Water Pollution Control Permits Regulation 122.26(b)(14) & (15) (SCDHEC 2003.
+Illicit discharges, including SSOs, are not covered under any NPDES permit and are subject to enforcement mechanisms.
 All areas defined as "Urbanized Area" by the US Census are required under the NPDES Phase II Stormwater Regulations to obtain a permit for the discharge of stormwater.
 Other non-urbanized areas may be required under the NPDES Phase II Stormwater Regulations to obtain a permit for the discharge of stormwater.
-At the time of the TMDL development, no part of the Grannies Quarter Creek watershed is classified as urbanized area.
+At the time of the TMDL development, no part of the Dutchman's Creek Watershed is classified as urbanized area.

 Waste load allocations for stormwater discharges are expressed as a percentage reduction instead of a numeric loading due to the uncertain nature of stormwater discharge volumes and recurrence intervals.
 All current and future stormwater discharges are required to meet the percentage reduction or the existing instream standard for the pollutant of concern.
 The percent reduction is based on the maximum percent reduction (critical condition) within any hydrologic category necessary to achieve target conditions.
-Table 6 presents the reduction needed for the impaired segment.
-The reduction percentages in this TMDL also apply to the FC waste load attributable to those areas of the watershed which are covered or will be covered under NPDES MS4 permits.
+Table 5 presents the reduction needed for the impaired segment.
+The reduction percentages in this TMDL also apply to the FC waste load attributable to those areas of the watershed that are covered or will be covered under NPDES MS4 permits.
+Compliance by an entity with responsibility for the MS4, with the terms of its individual MS4 permit may fulfill any obligations it has towards implementing this TMDL.

-Based on the available information at this time, the portion of the watershed that drains directly to a regulated MS4 and that which drains through the unregulated MS4 has not been clearly defined within the MS4 jurisdictional area.
-Loading from both types of sources (regulated and unregulated) typically occurs in response to rainfall events, and discharge volumes as well as recurrence intervals are largely unknown.
 As appropriate information is made available to further define the pollutant contributions for the permitted MS4, an effort can be made to revise these TMDLs.
 This effort will be initiated as resources permit and if deemed appropriate by the Department.
 For the Department to revise these TMDLs the following information should be provided, but not limited to:

-- 1. An inventory of service boundaries of the MS4 covered in the MS4 permit, provided as ARCGIS compatible shape files. - 2.
+- An inventory of service boundaries of the MS4 covered in the MS4 permit, provided as ARCGIS compatible shape files. - 2.
 An inventory of all existing and planned stormwater discharge points, conveyances, and drainage areas for the discharge points, provided as ARCGIS compatible shape files.
-If drainage areas are not

-- known, any information that would help estimate the drainage areas should be provided.
-The percentage of impervious surface within the MS4 area should also be provided. - Appropriate and relevant data should be provided to calculate individual pollutant contributions for the MS4 permitted entities.
+If drainage areas are not known, any information that would help estimate the drainage areas should be provided.
+The percentage of impervious surface within the MS4 area should also be provided. - 3.
+Appropriate and relevant data should be provided to calculate individual pollutant contributions for the MS4 permitted entities.
 At a minimum, this information should include precipitation, water quality, and flow data for stormwater discharge points.